 FYXYS followed the ridgeline of the forested hills and then made his way through the soggy wetlands.
 Eventually, he found dry ground again, as the vast swathes of grass-covered fields and towering evergreen forests of Den took over.
 Ever scanning his surroundings, FYXYS noticed strange and unnatural shapes in the upper reaches of the trees.
 When he reached the far end of the great field of grass, he passed through a dense treestand and heard the rushing of water nearby.
 FYXYS knew this was the sound of the next phase of his journey, he had found the River Den.

 Akula often marveled at the natural splendor of Areth.
-Sitting under an endless and star filled sky, FYXYS spent many nights by the fire, hearing Akula wistfully speak of his homeland, dreaming of the places he hoped to roam someday.
+Sitting under an endless and star-filled sky, FYXYS spent many nights by the fire, hearing Akula wistfully speak of his homeland, dreaming of the places he hoped to roam someday.
 Although he knew it was an impossibility, Akula most dreamed of visiting the Gardens of Den.
-It was not lost of FYXYS the sad irony of where he know stood.
+It was not lost of FYXYS the sad irony of where he now stood.

 FYXYS cleared the tangled growth and entered the mouth of the cave.
 The setting sun cast a long shadow on the cave floor before him.
 Once inside, FYXYS received a message.
 Akula had programmed a simple text message to be seen and read at the entrance of the cave.

 Even though he was so far from home and alone in Den, FXYXS would obey Akula, as he always had.
-Soon he found a safe alcove off the main tunnel, took the PCU from his satchel and plugged in.
-He laid down upon the cold stone floor of the cave and shutdown all primary systems, as commanded.
+Soon he found a safe alcove off the main tunnel, took the PCU from his satchel, and plugged it in.
+He laid down upon the cold stone floor of the cave and shut down all primary systems, as commanded.

 All was quiet, save for the echoes and dripping water sounding off the cave walls.
 The soft, pulsating hum of the PCU by his side was the only sound for the longest time.